There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 The best Salsa bars in Medellin

 - El Tibiri is located on La 70.
-Let’s be frank; this place is a small hot cave.
+Let’s be frank; this place is a tiny hot cave.
 But the best salsa dancers love to meet there.
 It’s perfect to get a glimpse of the salsa nightlife in Medellin.
 Close at 2 am

 - Social Club Academia is the secret spot to dance Salsa.
 Located within a roundabout, they offer free Salsa classes from Thursday to Saturday.
 It’s an open space with a continuous breeze.
 You have to get there to understand what I’m talking about.